 Will Orano be manufacturing any of these storage systems locally?

-Yes, the massive reinforced concrete storage overpacks will be manufactured onsite.
+Yes, we plan to manufacture the massive reinforced concrete storage overpacks onsite.

-Why has this part of the state been chosen to store nuclear waste that it seems no one else wants?
+Why has this part of the state been chosen to store nuclear waste that no one else seems to want?

 There are no nuclear power plants in the West Texas / Eastern New Mexico area.
-Why should we have to deal with the storage of UNF?
+Why should we have to deal with the storage of used nuclear fuel?

 WCS is one of the best geologic sites in the country for the interim storage of used nuclear fuel.
-Both Texas and New Mexico receive power from nuclear power plants.
-The storage of used nuclear fuel scattered around the country today, including in Texas, is a growing national concern and a significant expense to all taxpayers.
+Both Texas and New Mexico receive reliable, carbon-free electrical power from nuclear energy facilities.
+The storage of used nuclear fuel at multiple locations around the country today, including in Texas, is a growing regulatory burden, ties up many sites from other productive uses, and a significant and growing expense to all taxpayers.
 By consolidating storage at WCS, we will provide a secure location using proven technology, and manage the stored fuel much more efficiently.
 Each of us, as federal taxpayers, also benefits from this approach.
-Since the Department of Energy is unable to fulfill its legal obligation to remove the used fuel from the many current storage sites, the utility owners have had to litigate against the DOE to recover their costs for continuing to store the used fuel onsite.
-This taxpayer liability is expected to total $27.1 billion by 2021 if the DOE does not take ownership of the material.
+Since the Department of Energy is unable at this time to fulfill its legal obligation to remove the used fuel from the many current storage sites, the utility owners have had to litigate against the DOE to recover their costs for continuing to store the used fuel onsite.
+This taxpayer liability is projected to total $27.1 billion by 2021 if the DOE does not take ownership of the material by then.